Davidson in Washington

 About the Program

 An eight-week program with a long-standing and notable history, the program has two full-course credit components: a political science seminar and a government internship.
 It is offered every summer.
+Due to COVID-19 restrictions, the summer 2021 seminar will be virtual and the internship will be optional.
+Students who choose to complete an internship have the flexibility to intern remotely or with an organization outside of Washington, D.C.
 Download the program handout (PDF).

 Eligibility is not limited to political science majors.
-The only thing in common among participants, in fact, is an abiding interest in politics and a desire to spend part of the summer in Washington, D.C.
+The only thing in common among participants, in fact, is an abiding interest in politics.